 When it comes to what accessories you are going to add to your shelves, shop your house first.
 A few key farmhouse staples that I have here include the hand-lettered chalkboard, books, white serving trays and the cream alarm clock.

 Take these items and make small little vignette’s, or styled groupings.
-Then place them along your shelving.
+Then place them along with your shelving.
 You want to add dimension with items deep on the shelf and closer to the edge.
 I used the chalkboard and leaned it against the wall and moved the books and jars up towards the edge.

 Once I have the vignettes set, I’ll fill the rest of the shelves with books and greenery.
 Since this shelf was in our dining area, I used my cookbooks with these arrow bookends.
 I also stacked some of my favorite books in blue hues.
 I then added some tulips to the white measuring cup for some greenery.